snakster/cpp.react/README.md

 });
 ```

-Overloaded operators for signal types allow to omit `MakeSignal` in this case for a more concise syntax:
+Overloaded operators for signal types allow to omit `MakeSignal` for a more concise syntax:
 ```C++
 // Lift as reactive expression - equivalent to previous example SignalT<int> area = width * height;